vcri

 Title of the project / Scheme Funding Agency Year

-Use of low cost technology for control of parasitic gastroenteritis in small ruminants Govt. of Tamil Nadu 2001-03
+Use of low cost technology for control of parasitic gastroenteritis in small ruminants Part - II Scheme, Govt. of Tamil Nadu 2001-03

-Efficacy of Diflubenzuron as an insect growth regulator in the control of muscids in poultry manure Private agency sponsored (Crompton Uniroyal Chemicals, Mumbai) 2002-04
+Efficacy of diflubenzuron as an insect growth regulator in the control of muscids in poultry manure Crompton Uniroyal Chemicals, Mumbai 2002-04

 Evaluation of herbal product Dharsini as an ectoparasiticide S.K.A.
 Marketing division, Salem 2004

-Biological control of flies in poultry farms Govt. of Tamil Nadu 2004-08
+Biological control of flies in poultry farms Part - II Scheme, Govt. of Tamil Nadu 2004-08

 Efficacy of recombinant tick vaccine (Bm95) against ticks infesting cattle Indian Immunologicals Ltd, Hyderabad 2008-09

-Herbal extracts as an alternative for the control of ticks infesting cattle DST , GOI 2012 - 2015
+Herbal extracts as an alternative for the control of ticks infesting cattle DST, GOI, New Delhi 2012-2015

-Molecular epidemiology of tick and tick borne diseases , host resistance and development of novel pathogen vaccine DBT - BBSRC (Indo-UK Collaboration) 2014 -2018
+Molecular epidemiology of tick and tick borne diseases , host resistance and development of novel pathogen vaccine DBT - BBSRC (Indo-UK Collaboration), New Delhi 2014-2018

 Extension

-• The department provides clinical diagnostic services through screening of clinical specimens received from the Teaching Veterinary Hospital, University Research and Training Centres, Veterinary Hospitals and Dispensaries across Tamil Nadu.
+• The department provides clinical diagnostic services through screening of clinical specimens received from the Veterinary Clinical Complex, VUTRC, Veterinary Hospitals and Dispensaries of AHD and private veterinary clinics across Tamil Nadu.

 • In the continuing veterinary education programmes for the field Veterinarians, the faculty of this department delivered lectures and hands on training on diagnosis of parasitic diseases.